ToryOstr/weather-app/README.md

 # Weather application
 Description
 ## Overview
 This is a React application.
-It built using Vite and optimized with SWC for fast compilation.
+It was built using Vite and optimized with SWC for fast compilation.
 Vite provides a modern development toolset, while SWC significantly improves the JavaScript and JSX transpilation process.

 ## Technologies:
 - Vite: A modern build tool that provides a fast development environment, utilizing Esbuild for pre-bundling and distributed caching.